 This term was introduced to contemporary readers from the fitness, bodybuilding, and training realm.
 It is used, in a derogatory way, to refer to data that is merely anecdotal.
-It is like a story that you might have heard about your one friend who was successful on a particular diet, and therefore everyone should blindly do the exact same as that one person.
+It is like a story that you might have heard about your one friend who was successful on a particular diet.
+Therefore everyone should blindly do the exact same as that one person.

-What this is, though, is an anecdotal report – or, what others might call a “study of one.”
-Someone has a positive personal experience, and from that, they want to extrapolate information and make recommendations based on that experience.
+What this is, though, is an anecdotal report or what others might call a “study of one.”
+Someone has a positive personal experience, and from that, they want to extrapolate information.
+Making recommendations based on that experience.

 Key Insight: I would want to take this one step further when it comes to creating a “formula” for bro science.
 What I have noticed is that bro science is typically a combination of anecdotal information, and a test tube or animal study.
 Therefore, bro science = anecdote + an animal of test tube study.

 The thing that I have found so crazy about bro science is that there are so many animal or test tube studies that were really done to answer questions and screen information.

 They do not mean anything by themselves, but there have been so many that have been done.
 They are easy to find for just about any position out there!
 It does not mean that it is right.
 But, it does mean that the low-level investigatory data has been done on anything you can imagine.

 Bottom Line: Somebody said it, and there is a random animal study that backs it up.
 That is the key to unlocking bro science in your own backyard.